-I have received a lot of international recognition for my work.
-Altogether, my startups have won more than 6 international awards.
+I have received considerable international recognition for my work and startups I have founded have won more than 10 international awards.

-I have been named one of the worlds top innovators under the age of 35 by the MIT Technology Review and I have been featured by many prestigious publications including Spore Magazine, Feed the Future, Royal Academy of Engineering, Citi Business News, Feed The Future, Humans of New York, Disrupt Africa among others.
+I have been named one of the worlds top innovators under the age of 35 by the MIT Technology Review and I have been featured by several publications including Spore Magazine, Feed the Future, Royal Academy of Engineering, Citi Business News, Feed The Future, Humans of New York, Disrupt Africa among others.

 As an international speaker, I have addressed hundreds of students, researchers and professors in several leading universities across the world including at MIT, University of Florida, Yale University, Technical University of Munich, among others.

 My work has been seen by many prominent people including the president and vice president of Ghana, Angela Merkel (former chancellor of Germany) and Prince Charles of Wales.

 My Passion for STEM

 I am very passionate about helping young Africans develop skills in Science, Technology, Engineering and Mathematics (STEM).

-My friends and I run Nsesa Foundation, a non profit we founded in 2013 to spur an “Innovation Revolution“ in Africa by equipping young people with skills in STEM and we run 3 projects every year aimed at achieving that vision.
+My friends and founded Nsesa Foundation, in 2014 to spur an “Innovation Revolution“ in Africa by equipping young people with skills in STEM and we run 3 projects every year aimed at achieving that vision.

 Over 1000 young Africans have participated in our projects with many of them receiving full scholarships from us.

 Our STEM WOW stories, which celebrates women achieving remarkable feats in the field of STEM have reached over 300,000 people globally.

 I currently live and work in several cities across West Africa, including Kumasi, Accra and Abidjan, depending on what I am working on at the time.
-In my free time, I love playing the piano, writing code, working on engineering projects and blogging.
+In my free time, I love playing the piano, working on engineering projects and creating content.

 What About You?

-Maybe you are an upcoming entrepreneur, innovator or you’re just passionate about getting to your next level.
+Maybe you are an upcoming entrepreneur or innovator or you’re just passionate about getting to your next level.